Zeeeepa/codegen/codegen-examples/examples/github_checks/README.md

 # Github Checks

-This application is a GitHub integration that analyzes import cycles in Python codebases.
+This application is a GitHub integration that analyzes import cycles in codebases.
 It automatically runs when a pull request is labeled and checks for potentially problematic import patterns in the modified codebase.

 ## Features

-- Analyzes import relationships in Python codebases
+- Analyzes import relationships in codebases
 - Detects circular import dependencies
 - Identifies problematic cycles with mixed static and dynamic imports
 - Automatically comments on pull requests with detailed analysis